THIS QUICK READ WILL PROVIDE SOME CONTEXT FOR CODING AND OFFER UP SOME ENTICING RESOURCES

 Seven million job openings in 2015 were in occupations that required coding skills, and programming jobs overall are growing 12% faster than the market average.

-However, a new report from Burning Glass, a job market analytics firm, found that there were as many as 7 million job openings in 2015 in occupations that required coding skills.
+However, a report from Burning Glass, a job market analytics firm, found that there were as many as 7 million job openings in 2015 in occupations that required coding skills.
 They also found that programming jobs overall are growing 12% faster than the market average.

 This last finding is the result of researchers broadening the scope of their analysis to include coding skills across five major job categories: